What is liquid fund ? 5 things you must know about it.

 In any kind of debt fund, the income source is fixed interest earned on capital.

-Longer the duration of the debt fund, more the risk of interest rates fluctuation.
+The longer the duration of the debt fund, the more the risk of interest rate fluctuation.

-But in long term debt funds you may earn higher interest rates compared to liquid funds.
+However, in long-term debt funds, you may earn higher interest rates compared to liquid funds.

 Because in liquid funds companies with high credit ratings are only allowed to raise money.

-High credit ratings means, those companies enjoy raising debts at low interest rates, but surely your money is in the safest hands in the market.
+High credit ratings mean, those companies enjoy raising debts at low interest rates, but surely your money is in the safest hands in the market.

-Answer is both are best.
-More important thing is what is your investment duration.
+The answer is both are best.
+The more important thing is what is your investment duration.

 We will discuss it.